machbase/machbase-neo/docs/tutorials/raspi-server.md

 ### Read recently written data

-Open another terminal, run sql the check lacently written data.
+Open another terminal, run sql the check the recently written data.

 The option `--tz local` is for displaying TIME field in local time zone instead of UTC.